 Humble Oil Company was the largest producer in the field — and was determined to bring the well under control before it drained the field of its lifting power and dissipated the oil pool, completely destroying their investment.
 After the fire was out, Humble Oil brought in H. John Eastman from Eastman Oil Well Survey Co. of Long Beach, Calif., to stop the flow of oil into the crater.

 In October, Humble purchased the “crater well” and the 15 acres surrounding it from J.S.
-Abercrombie Co. and the Harrison Oil Co. for $300,000.
-The astute Abercrombie and Harrison retained ownership of all oil the crater produced under the “Law of Capture.”
+Abercrombie Company and the Harrison Oil Company for $300,000.
+The astute Abercrombie and Harrison retained ownership of all oil the crater produced under the “law of capture.”

 Since this oil was not charged against the fields “allowable” production, as managed by the Texas Railroad Commission, Abercrombie and Harrison bulldozed berms around the crater and continued to pump oil out at $1.10 per barrel, making a substantial fortune.

-In an effort to choke off the unrestricted flow of oil into the crater, Humble Oil brought in H. (Harlan) John Eastman from Eastman Oil Well Survey Company of Long Beach, Calif.
+Humble Oil hired Eastman’s company to find a way to choke off the unrestricted flow of oil into the crater.
 The growing dimensions of the oil-filled lake meant that the relief well would have to be spudded 400-feet distant and the borehole deviated deep underground to reach the crater’s source.

 Drilling of the relief well began on November 12, 1933.
 At 1,400 feet, Eastman began his efforts to redirect the borehole.
 The Conroe Courier kept careful track of the relief well, reporting its progress: December 8, “Killer Well Now Drilling At 2,760 Feet.”
 December 29, “Conroe Relief Hole Drilling Now At 4,870.”